puppetlabs/bolt/documentation/experimental_features.md

 or more nodes.
 Policies are Puppet code stored in the `manifests/` directory of modules on the modulepath.

-Policies can be accessed through the `policy` subcommand, with `apply`, `new` and `show` options.
-The default location for a policy created through Bolt is `<Bolt project directory>/manifests/<policyname>.pp`.
+Policies can be accessed through the `policy` subcommand, with `apply`, `new` and `show` subcommands.
+A common workflow is to create a new policy in your current Bolt project using `bolt policy new <POLICY NAME>`, which will add `POLICY NAME` to the `policies` key in `bolt-project.yaml` and create an empty class at `<PROJECT DIRECTORY>/manifests/<POLICY NAME>.pp` that you can then populate.
+`<Bolt project directory>/manifests/<policyname>.pp`.
 Bolt creates an empty class to fill in with the desired configuration.